 United Kingdom’s list of high-risk third countries for AML purposes

 Why do these lists matter?
-If you plan on sending transactions to and from Panama to any countries that actively observe these lists, you may be faced with additional documents and Panamanian due diligence requirements.
+If you plan on sending transactions to and from Panama to any countries that actively observe these lists, you may be faced with additional documents, stronger security verification measures, and other banking requirements.

 For this reason, Panama is usually suitable for individuals looking to transact with countries that do not actively participate in these lists or are members but ignore these lists.
 The most common example would be the United States, which is supportive of Panama due to the economic relationship between the two countries and, in particular, the Panama Canal.